imincik/imincik-pkg-doc/README.md

-Here are some notes for my packaging in ppa:imincik (https://launchpad.net/~imincik).
+Here are some notes for my Ubuntu packaging in ppa:imincik (https://launchpad.net/~imincik).

 Build order
 ===========